subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ### 1.6 Add a Controller Account

-The Controller is a separate account that needs to be created, and it holds a small amount of kSQT token to update configuration.
+The Controller is a separate account that needs to be created, and it holds a small amount of kSQT tokens to update the configuration.

 Updating a configuration is a signable event.
-That means, it is an on-chain update that requires transaction fees to be paid (in kSQT).
+That means it is an on-chain update that requires transaction fees to be paid (in kSQT).

-Click `Managed Controllers` and then select `Create an Account`.
-This adds an account where you will need to fund with some tokens.
-Then set the account to `Active`.
+Click Managed Controllers and then select Create an Account.
+This adds an account that you will need to fund with some tokens.
+Then set the account to Active.

 ![Add Controller](/assets/img/add_controller.png)